bpfman/bpfman/docs/examples/example-bpf-local.md

 #### Running Privileged

 The most basic example, just use `sudo` to start the `go-xdp-counter` program.
-Determine the host interface to attach the BPF program to and then start the go program with:
+Determine the host interface to attach the eBPF program to and then start the go program with:

 ```console
     cd bpfd/examples/go-xdp-counter/